nwmqpa/GTNH-CropAutomation/README.md

 - Sugarbeet for sugar (oxygen)
 - Rape for seed oil
 - Goldfish plant for fish oil
-- Tearstalks for ghast tears (chlorine and sodium hydroxide)
+- Salty root for salt (chlorine and sodium)
 - Enderbloom for enderpearls/endereyes
 - Diareed for diamonds
 - Bobsyeruncleranks for emeralds